Taiwo Awoniyi

-Taiwo Micheal Awoniyi (born 12 August 1997) is a Nigerian professional footballer who plays as a striker for club Nottingham Forest and the Nigeria national team.
+Taiwo Micheal Awoniyi (born 12 August 1997) is a Nigerian professional footballer who plays as a striker for club Coventry City and the Nigeria national team.

 Club career

 Early career

 In 2010, Awoniyi was voted the Most Valuable Player at a Coca-Cola football competition in London.
 His performance at the competition was spotted by Seyi Olofinjana who invited him to join the Imperial Soccer Academy.